-257. May 28th - Innovation for Defence Excellence and Security (IDEaS) : COVID-19 Challenges - Currently Active https://www.canada.ca/en/department-national-defence/programs/defence-ideas/understanding-ideas/sandbox/covid19-challenges.html
+260. May 28th - Innovation for Defence Excellence and Security (IDEaS) : COVID-19 Challenges - Currently Active

-- As part of the larger pan-government response to the COVID-19 pandemic, the Innovation for Defence Excellence and Security (IDEaS) program is participating in a multi-departmental initiative seeking innovative solutions to help in the fight. - The COVID-19 challenge call for proposals will close on June 23, 2020 AT 14:00 EDT.

-- o Current challenges include: - i.
-Rapid response: Real-time insights for pandemic decisionmaking - ii.
+- As part of the larger pan-government response to the COVID-19 pandemic, the Innovation for Defence Excellence and Security (IDEaS) program is participating in a multi-departmental initiative seeking innovative solutions to help in the fight. - The COVID-19 challenge call for proposals will close on June 23, 2020 AT 14:00 EDT. - o Current challenges include: - Rapid response: Real-time insights for pandemic decisionmaking - ii.
 Scrubbing your scrubs: Finding ways to re-use COVID-19 protective gear - iii.
 Super sanitize: Cleaning sensitive equipment and workspaces - o For more information, please visit: